microsoft/clarity-js/README.md

 # Clarity
-Clarity is a client-side JavaScript library that helps you understand how users view and use your webpage across all devices and browsers.
+Clarity is a client-side JavaScript library that helps you understand how users view and use your webpage across all modern devices and browsers.
-Understanding how the users navigates, interacts and browses your website can provide new insights about your users.
-Empathizing with your users and see where features fail or succeed can help improve your product/site, grow revenue and user retention.
+Understanding how users navigate, interact and browse your website can provide new insights about your users.
+Empathizing with your users and seeing where features fail or succeed can help improve your product/site, grow revenue and user retention.

 Clarity provides you all these insights by:
-* Observing content layout, view port, and user's interactions with the page
+* Observing content layout, viewport, and user's interactions with the page
 * Inspecting network requests on the page
 * Logging the information by sending JSON objects to a specified endpoint